sasha-id/raspberry-pi-gpio-rails4-control/README.md

 Ruby on Rails Raspberry Pi GPIO Control
 ================================

-Raspberry Pi Control based on Ruby on Rails 4 and websockets
+Raspberry Pi Control based on Ruby on Rails 4 and websockets that allow you to 'bind' GPIO (IN/OUT) pins to web page controls.

 ## How To